Rabbit Logo

 Randomness and the Character Sheet

 The galaxy is not a deterministic machine.
-Outcomes are shaped by two sources of randomness: the inherent unpredictability of the universe, and the varying capabilities of the captain and crew.
+Outcomes are shaped by two sources of randomness: the inherent unpredictability of the universe, and the varying capabilities of the captain and their crewdroids.

 Dice rolls are server-side and authoritative